 Is the Brain a Computer?

-Showing only those parts of the discussion which lead to #1501.
+Showing only those parts of the discussion that lead to #1501.

 The brain processes information.